MalinkyZubr/Networking/Notes.md

 number of subnets = 2^x
 x = number of borrowed bits, bits of the last octet assigned to the subnet address

+remember when configuring subnets, the lowest address in the network is the network address.
+The highest address is the broadcast address.
+THese are not usable as addresses

 ### Subnetting trick:

 the last octet of a /26 address can be represented as such: